What is Ars Accordia?

 Passport IDs form stable URLs at arsaccordia.com/AP-YYYY-NNNNNN.html.
 These URLs are permanent and will never be redirected away without a canonical replacement being issued first.

-The long-term mission of Ars Accordia is to become the reference registry for European art held in private and corporate collections — art that is culturally significant but currently undocumented, unavailable to researchers, and unprotected against loss, theft, or misattribution.
+The long-term mission is to become the reference registry for European art held in private and corporate collections — art that is culturally significant but currently undocumented, unavailable to researchers, and invisible to scholarship.
+We believe museum-grade standards should not be reserved for public institutions.

 Catalogue Your Collection

-If you hold works of art in a private or corporate collection that are undocumented, unstandardised, or invisible to scholarship — Ars Accordia exists for exactly this purpose.
+If you hold works of art in a private or corporate collection that are undocumented, insufficiently anchored, or facing a transition — an inheritance, an insurance review, a potential sale or division — Ars Accordia exists for exactly this purpose.

 Cataloguing begins with a consultation to assess your collection's scope and documentation needs.
-Each work is then catalogued against international standards, assigned a permanent Artwork Passport ID, and published in the registry with your chosen visibility level (public, restricted, or private).
+Each work is then anchored against international standards, assigned a permanent Artwork Passport ID, and published in the registry with your chosen visibility level (public, restricted, or private).
+The result is a collection with a complete, usable record: documented, verifiable, and straightforward to deal with at the moments that matter.

 • Corporate art collections — boardroom, office, and hospitality holdings